Understanding business culture and etiquette in New Zealand

 Communities and groups from all over the world have found their home in New Zealand.
 As a result, the multicultural nation places high value on acceptance of alternative world views and perspectives.
 Be open-minded and tolerant, and you can enjoy the benefits of an educated, diverse workforce.

-English is the main language of business, and de facto official language for the country.
+English is the main language of business and de facto official language for the country.
 Pay attention, though, and you’ll hear people use a wide variety of languages in different contexts.
 The indigenous language, Te Reo Māori, receives special attention from the government.
-Special language and culture maintenance initiatives keep Te Reo Māori alive and connect New Zealanders with their history.
-Understanding and using Te Reo Māori is a great way to show locals that you understand and care about their culture and background.
+Special language and culture maintenance initiatives keep Te Reo Māori alive and connect New Zealanders with their heritage.

 New Zealand is home to a healthy and diverse economic environment.
 To take advantage of the country’s optimal business conditions, it’s important to get help expanding into new territory.
 We can help make sure your commercial expansion runs as smoothly as possible.
+As locals, we know all about business culture and etiquette in New Zealand and elsewhere.

 Biz Latin Hub offers customized business solutions in a number of market-entry and back-office services.
 This includes company formation and financial services.
 Our New Zealand team offers expert support to ensure a smooth process for you and your business.